-- 6.4 Any person chairing a Meeting may exercise the powers of the Mayor for that Meeting. - 6.5 The decision of the Mayor on the interpretation of the Rules and all questions of order and procedure shall be final. - 6.6 The Mayor may adjourn or suspend any Meeting if, in their opinion, it becomes impossible to carry out the business properly.
+- 6.4 Any person chairing a Meeting may exercise the powers of the Mayor for that Meeting. - 6.5 The decision of the Mayor on the interpretation of the Rules and all questions of order and procedure shall be final. - 6.6 Following consultation with Proper Officers, the Mayor may adjourn or suspend any Meeting if, in their opinion, it becomes impossible to carry out the business properly.